link1905/Unity-SummerRest/README.md

 ### Simple usage
 - After installing the plugin, click on the `Tools/SummerRest` to open the plugin window
   ![](Screenshots/1_guide_0_open.png)
-- The plugin works on an asset named **"SummerRestConfiguration"** (please do not modify it manually!), an initializing panel will be shown if the plugin does not detect the asset.
+- The plugin works on an asset named **"SummerRestConfiguration"** (**please do not modify it manually!**), an initializing panel will be shown if the plugin does not detect the asset.
 You have to select a folder which contains assets belonging to the plugin <br>
   ![](Screenshots/1_guide_1_select_folder.png)
 - Initially, you need to define at least 1 domain, click on `Add` to create a new domain <br>
   ![](Screenshots/1_guide_2_add.png)
   ![](Screenshots/1_guide_3_domain.png)
-- A domain must have at least 1 origin, please note that origins must an absolute URL eg. https://dummyjson.com (this is a public service for testing only, please do not compromise it)
+- A Domain must have at least 1 origin, please note that origins must an absolute URL eg. https://dummyjson.com (this is a public service for testing only, please do not compromise it)
   ![](Screenshots/1_guide_4_fake_service.png)
 - Right click (or `Add` button) on an item of the domain tree view to create/delete its children
-- Domain and Service are not callable, only Request offers that feature
+  - Domain and Service are not callable, only Request offers that feature.
+There are some notable fields:
-  - Name: name of generated class associated with this endpoint [Source Generation](#source-generation)
+    - `Name`: name of generated class associated with this endpoint [Source Generation](#source-generation)
-  - Path: relative path from its parent
+	- `Path`: relative path from its parent
-  - Url: absolute url formed from the parents' path and its path
+	- `Url`: absolute url formed from the parents' path and its path
-- We will create a Service named Products (relative path is activity)
+- We will create a Service named `Products` (relative path is activity)
   ![](Screenshots/1_guide_5_service.png)
-- Then, create a GET Request to get the information of product **1** (or you may directly create this Request without the previous Service (Products), but remember to fill out the relative path correctly eg. products/1)
+- Then, create a GET Request to get the information of product `1` (or you may directly create this Request without the previous Service (Products), but remember to fill out the relative path correctly eg. products/1)
   ![](Screenshots/1_guide_6_request.png)
 - Click on `Do Request` to call your endpoint in EditMode
   ![](Screenshots/1_guide_7_make_request.png)
 - We are tightly sticking the request to the product `1` (we need to change the path in case we refer to another product).
 The plugin supports `smart string` in typing the relative path of a **Request** (we consider the path of Domain and Service are stable, so currently we do not allow it)
-  - You need to embed your dynamic strings inside "{}" eg. "{productId}"
+  - You need to embed your dynamic strings inside `"{}"` eg. "{productId}"
   - Then a list will be shown for replacing that values in the final url
   - To continue the previous example, please change the relative path from `1` to `{productId}`.
 Then, the final URL looks the same as the previous step
     ![](Screenshots/1_guide_7_1_smart_path.png)
-- You may create a searching request by using the parameters
+- You may create a search request by using the request parameters
   ![](Screenshots/1_guide_8_get_with_param.png)
-- Another request which posts data, please have a look at the request body and method fields
+- Another request which posts data, please note the request body and method
   ![](Screenshots/1_guide_9_post_request.png)
 - Another one downloading an image (we have created a domain named DummyJsonCdn)
   ![](Screenshots/1_guide_10_image_request.png)
 - And another uploading multipart form data (*this endpoint does not exist, only used to depict a multipart uploading request*)
   ![](Screenshots/1_guide_11_multipart_request.png)
-- Please have a look at [Sample project](SummerRest/Assets/Plugins/SummerRest/Samples~/SummerRestSample) for further usages
+- Please have a look at [Sample project](SummerRestSample) for further usages

 ## Auth

-The guidance above is only applied for public APIs.
+The guidances above are only applied for public APIs.
 Most of the time, you work with secured APIs that need some factors (eg. JWT, api key, username/password pair...) to authenticate and authorize your operations

 ### Configure
-- The plugin supports to append auth information to your request
+- The plugin supports to append auth information to your requests automatically
 - Click on `Advanced settings` to open the auth settings section
   ![](Screenshots/2_auth_0_auth_container.png)
 - You will see a list of auth containers, each of them contains a record of key, appender type and secret value
-  - `Key`: unique value of an auth container, which used by endpoints for referencing
+  - `Key`: unique value, which being referred by endpoints
   - `Secret value`: the value will be only used for **EditMode requests**, and resolved by an [ISecretRepository](SummerRest/Assets/Plugins/SummerRest/Runtime/Authenticate/Repositories/ISecretRepository.cs) in PlayMode
   - `Appender type`: how the secret value will be appended into a request (typically modify the request's header), currently we support `BearerToken`, `Basic(Username/password)`,...
 You can make your own appender by
-    - Not reusable: Manually modify params or headers of a request
+    - Not reusable: Manually modify params or headers of the request
     - Reusable: implement [IAuthAppender](SummerRest/Assets/Plugins/SummerRest/Runtime/Authenticate/Appenders/IAuthAppender.cs), then the class will be listed in the type dropdown
-- For example: if you use `BearerTokenAuthAppender` with value `my-data`, every requests refer to this container will be added with a header `"Authorization":"Bearer my-data"`
+  - For example: if you use `BearerTokenAuthAppender` with value `my-data` and key `my-key`, every requests refer to this container (key=`my-key`) will be added with a header `"Authorization":"Bearer my-data"`

 ### Secrets repository
 - Storing your secrets on RAM maybe a bad idea for several reasons: